Skip to Content

 How do I get food stamps in Iowa?

-Applications for SNAP can also be done via OASIS.
+Application can be done online through Iowa HHS Benefits Portal .
 Once your application is received, an interview will then be arranged to determine your eligibility.

 Iowa Child Care Assistance (CCA) is available to children of income-eligible parents who are employed or participate in academic or vocational training or PROMISE JOBS activities.